-A glass galleria now joins the Library, Museum and former Fire Station creating an exciting cultural and heritage precinct in the heart of Camden.
-The precinct is home to Camden Museum, the Library's Local History Collection and the Camden Area Family History Association.
+A glass galleria now joins the Library, Museum and former Fire Station creating and exciting cultural and heritage precinct in the heart of Camden.
+The precint is home to the Camden Museum, the Library's Local History Collection and the Camden Area Family History Association.